Vermahimanshi/Tourism_website/tourism-website-main/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the [Code Of Conduct](https://github.com/PritamSarbajna/tourism-website/blob/main/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by the [Code Of Conduct](https://github.com/Vermahimanshi/Tourism_website/edit/main/tourism-website-main/CONTRIBUTING.md).

 # License

-    By contributing, you agree that your contributions will be licensed under its MIT License.
+    By contributing, you agree that your contributions will be licensed under its License.